chethanvasishta/essential-cs/README.md

 4. [Libraries] Suppose an application has a a set of dependent DLLs?
     - When are these DLLs loaded?
     - Are all the dependent DLLs loaded in the beginning of the program?
 Is it configurable?
+    - Where are they loaded in the virtual address space?
+    - Who is responsible for loading the DLLs?
+    - If I allocate memory (through malloc) in one DLL of an EXE, can I deallocate it in another?
+    - If I allocate memory (through valloc or some system call instead of malloc) in one DLL of an EXE, can I deallocate it in another?

 5. [Function Calls] How does the main() function send a and b to foo()?
     - Are the a and b in the foo() located in the same space as main's a and b?
     - If yes, does changing a in foo() change the a in main too?
 If not, how are these variables located?